rabbitmq/rabbitmq-website/site/release-notes/README-3.5.0.txt

 server
 ------
 bug fixes
-26477 Only send 'user_authentication_success' event if
-      rabbit_reader:auth_phase/2 accepts the user (since 3.3.0)
+26527 Prevent huge GM / slave memory consumption by adding flow control 26636 Fix inconsistencies and hangs when a node comes back online before its
+      disappearance is fulled treated
 26622 Ensure channels don't deliver confirms when a pause mode lasts (since
       3.3.5)
 26628 When using autoheal, ensure the leader waits for the winner to finish
       the autoheal process (since 3.3.0)
+26467 Fix promotion of offline slaves, in particular if the slave crashed
+      (since 3.4.0)
 26631 Work around a possible hang in Erlang's "global" (since 3.4.2) 26614 Ensure rabbitmqctl.bat exits with code 1 if ERLANG_HOME is incorrect 26426 Ensure epmd is running on Windows, even if the user who executed
       rabbitmq* commands logged out.
-26467 Fix promotion of offline slaves, in particular if the slave crashed
-      (since 3.4.0)
-26527 Ensure GM's memory consumption remains limited by adding flow control 26595 Fix a crash when querying SSL certificate info while the connection is
+26595 Fix a crash when querying SSL certificate info while the connection is
       closing (since 2.1.1)
 26610 Restore the timeout error message while waiting for other cluster nodes
       (since 3.4.0)
-26636 Fix inconsistencies and hangs when a node comes back online before its
-      disappearance is fulled treated
+26477 Only send 'user_authentication_success' event if
+      rabbit_reader:auth_phase/2 accepts the user (since 3.3.0)

 enhancements
 26463 Ensure new mirrors are started when old ones go down if ha-mode=exactly
       is being used
-26393 Add more info to "user_authentication_*" events 26427 Silence connection errors from load balancer sanity checks 26465 New "pause_if_all_down" partition handling mode 26471 Log when HiPE is enabled
-26615 Notify systemd when RabbitMQ is started, if "sd_notify" is available 25430 Further limit queue's journal size to avoid excessive memory use 26183 Move priority queues from an external plugin to the broker 26327 Embed messages smaller than a configurable size in the queue index 26444 Improve performance parsing AMQP tables / arrays 26457 Add read buffer cache to improve on-disk messages consumption 26469 Support separate authentication/authorization backends 26475 Add "rabbitmqctl rename_cluster_node"
+26183 Move priority queues from an external plugin to the broker 26327 Embed messages smaller than a configurable size in the queue index 26457 Add read buffer cache to improve on-disk messages consumption 26543 Improve I/O performance by reading or writing several file segments
-26545 Prohibit deletion of amq.* exchanges
-26543 Improve I/O performance by reading or writing several file segments
       in one operation
+26465 New "pause_if_all_down" partition handling mode
+26469 Support separate authentication/authorization backends
+26475 Add "rabbitmqctl rename_cluster_node"
+25430 Further limit queue's journal size to avoid excessive memory use 26545 Prohibit deletion of amq.* exchanges
-26602 Add routing decision information to firehose messages 26603 Improve unacked messages requeueing performance in priority queues
+26393 Add more info to "user_authentication_*" events 26444 Improve performance parsing AMQP tables / arrays 26602 Add routing decision information to firehose messages 26615 Notify systemd when RabbitMQ is started, if "sd_notify" is available 26603 Improve unacked messages requeueing performance in priority queues 26427 Silence connection errors from load balancer sanity checks 26471 Log when HiPE is enabled

 feature removal
 26257 Remove support for the legacy (2.x compatible) form of the